fluent/fluent-logger-node/README.md

 Set [Event Modes](https://github.com/fluent/fluentd/wiki/Forward-Protocol-Specification-v1#event-modes).
 This logger supports `Message` and `PackedForward`.
 Default is `Message`.

+**flushInterval**

+Set flush interval in milliseconds.
+This option has no effect in Message mode.
+The logger stores emitted events in buffer and flush events for each interval.
+Default `100`.

 **security.clientHostname**

 Set hostname of this logger.
 Use this value for hostname based authentication.